Irish Medical Council/INHED Research in Medical Education (RIME) Awards

 As a guide, the following criteria will be used to evaluate each submission:

 - Evidence that the project links directly with priority areas identified in the call, or with an area for which appropriate justification is provided.

-- Evidence of appropriate and robust research governance
+- Appropriate and robust research governance is evident.